gfalmagn/Bc-HeavyIons/README.md

 * `cd ~` means returning to the base directory

 ## Produce pre-selected samples
+- NB: No need to select on centrality (negligible effect of centrality bin variation)
 - Do pre-selection:
   * `cd ~/BDT/`
   * `rt "MakeInputTrees(true,false)"`